- Property code: HAYCOT

 Front entrance to lounge with two sofas, armchair, 2 tub chairs, TV, DVD player, log burner and dining table to seat 6/7.
 Bedroom 3 with 3ft twin beds off lounge.
 Kitchen with electric hob and oven, fridge freezer, dishwasher, microwave and washing machine.
 At rear of property bedroom 4 with single 3ft day bed and adjoining shower room with shower cubicle, basin, WC and condenser dryer.
 Rear hall area with space for coats and boots.
 First floor: Master bedroom with 4ft 6 double bed.
 Bedroom 2 with 3ft twin beds.
 Family bathroom with bath with shower over, basin and WC.

-Fully enclosed garden with table and chairs.
+Enclosed garden with table and chairs and charcoal barbecue.

 Designated parking space for one car 100 yards from the property.
 Further free parking available in the village hall car park.